BOUTCHOUANG1/Gestion-de-Notes/ManageNotes/src/main/java/com/university/ManageNotes/util/q-dev-chat-2025-08-26-great.md

 ## 🔄 How it works:
 1. **Student Registration**: When you create a student with `level: "LEVEL2"` and `cycle: "BACHELOR"`
-2. **Automatic Subject Access**: They automatically see all LEVEL2 BACHELOR subjects for both semesters
+2. **Automatic Subject Access**: They automatically see all LEVEL2 BACHELOR subjects for both semester
 3. **Grade Tracking**: Teachers can enter grades for these students in their assigned subjects
-4. **Academic Progression**: Students can view their complete academic journey across both semesters
+4. **Academic Progression**: Students can view their complete academic journey across both semester

 This structure allows for easy academic management and clear progression paths! 🚀